On February 10th and 11th, crews will be removing hazardous trees resulting in intermittent closures of the greenway from Ashland to Phoenix.

-Good news! - the supremely bumpy section of trail between Phoenix and Medford is about to be replaced with smooth new concrete.
+The bumpy section of trail between Phoenix and Medford was replaced with smooth new concrete.

-Just a courtesy head’s up that the contractors working on the Talent/Ashland waterline project will be working in the area in front of Wrangler’s Arena (the gravel parking lot on Hwy 99 near the intersection of Talent Ave just north of Ashland) and along the trail in the area requiring a short detour route and potential delays beginning Thursday (6/19) of this week.
+Contractors worked on the Talent/Ashland waterline project in the area in front of Wrangler’s Arena (the gravel parking lot on Hwy 99 near the intersection of Talent Ave just north of Ashland) and along the trail in the area.

 Pine to Upton - Bear Creek Greenway Expo Project